REBELinBLUE/kube-guide/3-tutorial.md

 ```

 When applying this file it will work in exactly the same way as the file with encoded data, however when you retrieve
 the resource from the cluster you will always receive the encoded version.
-Note, if you supply both `data` and
+If you supply both `data` and  `stringData`
-`stringData` only the latter is used.
+only the latter is used.

 The second way is using `kubectl` in much the same way it can be used to create the Docker credentials